SiteGround Review 2026: Is It Worth the Price of Renewal?

 Based on our testing, we think SiteGround is a user-friendly, reliable web host.
 But its steep renewal prices may not be worth it.

 SiteGround is one of the oldest web hosting companies, offering several hosting plans to suit different business needs.
-It’s easy to use, has a pretty solid reputation, and my personal experience with the support team went well enough.
-It does a lot of things well, especially for hosting beginners, and that’s kind of its whole selling point.
+It's easy to use, has a solid reputation, and the support experience is genuinely good.
+It does a lot of things well, especially for hosting beginners, and that's kind of its whole selling point.

-Given that the service's reliability is one of the factors used to justify that price point, the performance issues I ran into are worth keeping in mind.
+Given that reliability is one of the factors used to justify SiteGround's premium pricing, the performance results from our latest round of testing are worth keeping in mind.

 Pros